rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 # Configure Truffle

-Come back to the project folder, open `truffle-config.js` file and overwrite it with the following code:
+Come back to the project folder, open `truffle-config.js` file at VS Code and overwrite it with the following code:

 ```javascript
 const HDWalletProvider = require('@truffle/hdwallet-provider');